jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

 https://www.youtube.com/watch?v=ymI5Uv5cGU4?t=384
 _This video lets you see "the game of" civlization in our real history.
 You don't need to watch it all, but note how each new civlization, is a group of people changing their technology, policies, and ruling philosophy.
-They rise and survive as protagnists and player gods, or die as antagonists and extras.
-It's important to note, although individual civlizations keep rising and falling, human civlization keeps getting better.
-And, that's because new technology and politics is passed on from one player god to the next as humanity plays the game._
+They rise and survive as protagnists and player gods, or decline and fall as antagonists and extras._

 ## We Upgrade our Politics Now, or We Lose the Game